 This Way, released on Narada Jazz in 2007, includes collaborations with jazz/funk/soul band Down to the Bone and a guest appearance by trumpeter Rick Braun.

 Four years in the making, Roseland is Acoustic Alchemy’s newest recording.
 The album was self-produced in Gilderdale’s home studio in York, England (with some post-production in London and Germany), and released on the band’s newly formed label, Onside Records.
-Roseland is being licensed to U.S.-based Heads Up International, a division of Concord Music Group, and is scheduled for release on September 27, 2011.
+Roseland was licensed to U.S.-based Heads Up International, a division of Concord Music Group, and released on September 27, 2011.

 Through it all, the overriding mission of Acoustic Alchemy has been to reach the broadest possible audience by pushing the potential of instrumental music to embrace a broad spectrum of styles without being limited to any specific genre.